Please visit this page frequently for rule updates.

 All tasks can be solved using C++.
 For Java, we do not guarantee that a working compiler or IDE can be provided.
 Also, some tasks may not accept Java solutions.

-Contestants can bring one personal keyboard for use in the competition.
-Wireless keyboards, keyboards that require installation of drivers, and mechanical keyboards fitted with “blue” switches (or equivalent) are not allowed.
-The adjudicators reserve the right to examine and disallow any keyboard.
+For hygiene reasons, contestant are recommended to bring one personal keyboard, one mouse and one mousepad for use in the Test.
+Wireless keyboards/mice, keyboards/mice that require installation of drivers, and mechanical keyboards fitted with “blue” switches (or equivalent) are not allowed.
+The size of the mousepad should not exceed 27×22 cm.
+The adjudicators reserve the right to examine and disallow any keyboard, mouse and mousepad.

 Submitted programs will be compiled using the compilers and compilation flags specified in the Help page of the Online Judge.
 The organiser will provide all the necessary hardware and software for the competition.
 Participants are not allowed to use any of their own resources in the competition.